 Let There Be Light

-When it comes to arranging furniture it's best to plan ahead.
+When it comes to arranging furniture and accessories, it's best to plan ahead if your plan involves buying new pieces.
 Either use an online floor planner or old-fashioned graph paper to sketch out your desired floor plan.
 It's the only surefire way to know whether or not things will fit the way you want.